The outlook for the oil and gas industry under President Harris vs. President Trump

 None of that is true.
 Oil and gas extraction is not even on the top 10 list of Pennsylvania industries by revenue, and most of its state government revenue comes from income and sales taxes and federal funds.

-During the debate, Trump attacked Biden for removing U.S. sanctions on the Russia’s Nord Stream 2 gas pipeline while also cancelling a permit for the Keystone XL pipeline, which would have shipped crude from Canada’s oil sands to the U.S. (Trump exaggerated in claiming that Biden “approved” Nord Stream 2.
+During the debate, Trump attacked Biden for removing U.S. sanctions on Russia’s Nord Stream 2 gas pipeline while also cancelling a permit for the Keystone XL pipeline, which would have shipped crude from Canada’s oil sands to the U.S. (Trump exaggerated in claiming that Biden “approved” Nord Stream 2.
 The U.S. does not have the authority to approve pipelines in other countries.)

 As for whether Harris would ban fracking as president, her recent statements to the contrary and the record-breaking oil and gas production during the Biden-Harris Administration indicate she would not.